MrMidnight7331/PawMoji/README.md

   Template shipped in `src/styles.css` – copy to your data folder and tweak colors, fonts, or animations; PawMoji auto-loads it on launch.

 ---

+## Known Issues

+**Linux**

+1. Window Manager quirks

+    The global hotkey for show/hide can be unreliable on window managers.

+1. Startup lag

+    Noticeable delay on launch under window managers.

 ## 🎨 Theming